How To Recover Unsaved PowerPoint Data [Tip]

 You can also recover “unsaved PowerPoint files” by going to File –> Recent –> Recover Unsaved Presentations (see the bottom right corner of the Recent tab).

 Once you click the Recover Unsaved Presentations option, a directory containing unsaved files will open.
-Just select the file that you wish to recover.
+Just select the file that you wish to recover or to just find the unsaved PPT presentation.

-This image is from an old PowerPoint version, but looks similar in Office 365.
+This image is from an old PowerPoint version, but looks similar in modern versions.

-Although it is always advised to periodically save your PowerPoint files to avoid any kind of data loss (you can just click CTRL-S often to keep it saved), however if you haven’t been very diligent in saving your work or have suffered from a chance event such as a system crash, then you can use the above mentioned process to recover your lost PowerPoint data.
+It is always advised to periodically save your PowerPoint files to avoid data loss (you can click CTRL-S often to keep it saved).
+However, if you haven’t been very diligent in saving your work or have suffered from a chance event such as a system crash, then you can use the above-mentioned process to recover your lost PowerPoint data.

 The tips above can also be used in case you accidentally deleted a PowerPoint file before saving.
 Right when you click on PowerPoint symbol, recent documents are shown which would allow you to restore any previous presentations.
 Recent versions of PowerPoint allow you to sync the files on your cloud storage account (OneDrive, Dropbox, etc), a fool proof way to protect your files from deletion and data corruption.